 Prompt layers & policy mapping

-This page defines the canonical meaning of policy, system/developer prompt, user prompt, and components as used across this repo.
+This page defines the canonical meaning of policy, system/developer prompt, user prompt, components, and the closest mapping to skill terminology used in some agent toolchains.

 Canonical terms